'Maximum wage' for Warwickshire and West Mercia police recruits

 New Home Office pay scales for PCs allow forces to reduce the previous starting salary of £23,259 to £19,000.

-Warwickshire Chief Constable Andy Parker said a lower starting salary would hinder recruitment.'Demanding role'
+Warwickshire Chief Constable Andy Parker said a lower starting salary would hinder recruitment.

 The government introduced pay reform recommendations, made by the Police Arbitration Tribunal, on 1 April.